pirafrank/OSX_utils/README.md

 # OSX utils

+---

+**ARCHIVED REPO**

+This repo has been archived.
+Scripts and new content can be found in my [dotfiles](https://github.com/pirafrank/dotfiles) repository.

+Original content follows.

+---

 As a developer and Mac user I have some needs to speed up my workflow.
 That's why a coded these utilities.
 And because *sharing is caring* I've put them on a repo.

 You don't need to be a developer to find some of them useful, although you may be if you're reading this!